 2. Determine Your Rates

-Determining your prices is probably one of the most difficult steps you have to do.
+Determining your prices is probably one of the most difficult steps you have to do in starting an electrical business.
 Since there’s a lot of competition in the industry, you have to make sure to set your prices at a competitive rate.
 This means, determining the one that’s not way under the standard price but also making sure that you’re not overcharging.
 The rates will also depend on the level of experience: apprentice, journeyman, or master.

 3. Capital, Capital, Capital

-As with any type of business, you need working capital to get started.
+As with any type of business, you need working capital for starting an electrical company.
 Even if you’re an independent electrician, you’ll need to invest in vehicles and equipment, which can be expensive.
 New business owners usually have two options: fund their business out of pocket, or take out a loan from banks, investors, partners, and/or other lenders.
-Before launching your business, you should have a solid plan in place and know how much money you will need to get things off the ground.
-Aside from that, you should also plan on how you will obtain it.
+Before starting an electrician company, you should have a solid plan in place and know how much money you will need to get things off the ground.
+Aside from that, you should also plan on how you will obtain it to be able to plan on starting an electrician business.

 4. Find Your Niche

 Traditional power and lighting projects are the most common business ventures for a majority of electrical contractors.
 According to the Profile of the Electrical Contractor, contractors are increasingly tapping into other niche areas of the industry like green energy, communication systems, and home or industrial automation, to gain a competitive edge.
-New business owners planning to enter the market should explore specialty services they can offer.
+New business owners planning on how to start an electrical company should explore specialty services they can offer.
 It will help them stand apart from other local competitors.

 5. Create a Comprehensive Business Plan

-A clear-cut business plan gives your business purpose, structure, and strategy.
+A clear-cut business plan on how to start an electrical contracting business gives your company a purpose, structure, and strategy.
 Think of it as a blueprint regarding how you will get your company off the ground.
 It should outline all essential details, including marketing strategies, financing, financial progressions, growth opportunities as well as long and short-term goals.
-While this can be daunting to some, it’s critical in the survival of your business.
+While this can be daunting to some, it’s critical for the success of starting an electrical company.
 If you don’t know where to begin, you can consider hiring a business consultant to help you go through the process.

 6. Have Your Finger on the Pulse of Industry Trends